 Board of Directors' Bios

-Vyvian Burton is a Certified Human Resources Professional (CHRP) with extensive HR experience spanning almost 30 years in manufacturing, forestry, construction and heavy equipment.
+Vyvian Burton is a retired Certified Human Resources Professional (CHRP) with extensive HR experience spanning almost 30 years in manufacturing, forestry, construction and heavy equipment.
 Prior to launching her HR consulting business in 2012, Vyvian was the Vice-President of Human Resources for Ainsworth Lumber Company in Vancouver and previously was the head of Human Resources for Tolko Industries Ltd. in Vernon.
-Vyvian feels fortunate to have lived in the North Okanagan since 1975.
-She joined the NOHS Board in 2014 and became Vice President in 2016 and is proud to contribute to such a well-respected organization.
+Vyvian feels fortunate to have lived in the North Okanagan since 1977.
+She joined the NOHS Board in 2014, became Vice President in 2016, was elected as President in September 2018 and now serves as Past President in 2020.

 CHERYL KAMINSKY, DIRECTOR